Each year, the Asia New Zealand Foundation holds Lantern Festivals in Auckland and Christchurch to celebrate the start

-Featured Chinese artists at the 2014 Lantern Festivals include:
+Featured Chinese artists at the 2014 Lantern Festivals were:

-- Tang Dynasty, one of China’s oldest and best-known bands, is often credited with being the country’s first heavy metal band.
-Their sound has been described as part progressive rock and artistic metal and part traditional Chinese vocal techniques.
+- Tang Dynasty - one of China’s oldest and best-known bands, is often credited with being the country’s first heavy metal band

-- Shanghai Jiangzhou Drum Troupe, which was set up in 1988 to keep the 5,000-year-old tradition of Chinese drumming alive.
-The group will perform on ancient war drums as well as modern LED drums.
+- Shanghai Jiangzhou Drum Troupe, who keep the 5,000-year-old tradition of Chinese drumming alive

-- Kite artist Guo Hongli, from the Chinese kite capital of Weifang, who will demonstrate the techniques used to create beautiful, functional kites.
+- Kite artist Guo Hongli from the Chinese kite capital of Weifang

-- The Butterfly Troupe, an all-girl band from Hangzhou, Zhejiang, which will perform traditional music from Southern China.
+- The Butterfly Troupe - an all-girl band performing traditional music from Southern China.